-Jonesville is a decidedly white-collar town, with fully 89.38% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Jonesville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Jonesville who work in office and administrative support (19.96%), law enforcement and fire fighting (14.10%), and management occupations (13.55%).
+Jonesville is a decidedly white-collar town, with fully 88.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Jonesville is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Jonesville who work in office and administrative support (14.87%), sales jobs (12.45%), and law enforcement and fire fighting (12.45%).

 Jonesville is a somewhat ethnically-diverse town.
 The people who call Jonesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jonesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jonesville include German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Jonesville include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Jonesville is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and African languages.